Philip Rutnam: Career

 Rutnam joined the Civil Service in 1987 where he held posts at the Treasury.
 He also worked for Morgan Stanley in Hong Kong and later joined Ofcom where he helped build the organisation from inception and was Partner, Competition and Regulation and a member of the Board.
 He joined the Department for Business, Innovation and Skills as Director General and a board member in 2009.

 Department for Transport

 Rutnam became Permanent Secretary at the Department for Transport in April 2012 with the Secretary of State, Justine Greening, commenting that his "outstanding record and business focused skillset will be tremendous assets".
 As of 2015, Rutnam was paid a salary of between £170,000 and £174,999, making him one of the 328 most highly paid people in the British public sector at that time.

-He oversaw the development of HS2, the creation of Highways England, a review of airport policy, a substantial completion of works on Thameslink, a new approach to rail franchising after the failure of the West Coast procurement begun in 2010, and a reset of the £61 billion Network Rail improvement plan from 2012.
+He oversaw the development of the Hybrid Bill for HS2, the creation of Highways England, a review of airport policy, a substantial completion of works on Thameslink, a new approach to rail franchising after the failure of the West Coast procurement begun in 2010, and a reset of the £61 billion Network Rail improvement plan from 2012.